 - Supported local organizing and campaigns in many states, including Alaska, Louisiana, Texas, Kentucky, New Mexico, California, and Delaware.
 After more than a decade of struggle, Mossville, Louisiana residents won a commitment for relocation from the toxic fenceline of Sasol.

-- Released a national opinion poll documenting strong majority support for requirements to use safer chemicals and processes.
+- Co-released a national opinion poll documenting strong majority support for requirements to use safer chemicals and processes.

 - Presented to the National Environmental Justice Advisory Council; Good Jobs, Green Jobs; the National Black Farmers Association; the NAACP; at churches, universities, retreats, and other venues.